Commencement Date : May 2018 | Expand All

 BRD209 Creativity and Innovation

-Students with Murdoch University-recognised Polytechnic Diplomas will be given 12 exemptions and gain entry to Year 2 of the programme.
-They can complete the course in 16 months instead of 28 months.
+Students with Polytechnic Diplomas will gain entry to Year 2 of the programme, and they can complete the programme in 16 months instead of 28 months.

 The Bachelor of Science in Cyber Forensics and Information Security (Single Major) accepts a wide range of qualifications with advanced standing: